leerob/dart-react-todo/README.md

 - Multi-threading support
 - And [much, much more](https://www.dartlang.org/guides/language)

-Google uses Dart for [AdWords](https://news.dartlang.org/2016/03/the-new-adwords-ui-uses-dart-we-asked.html), which makes up the majority of Google's revenue.
+Google uses Dart for [AdWords](https://news.dartlang.org/2016/03/the-new-adwords-ui-uses-dart-we-asked.html) which makes up the majority of Google's revenue.
 It's also the language we use at [Workiva](https://www.workiva.com/) for our next-generation products.
-Workiva has committed to using Dart and has published a [variety of open-source software libraries](https://workiva.github.io/) to make developer's lives easier.
+Workiva has committed to using Dart and has published a [variety of OSS (open-source software) libraries](https://workiva.github.io/) to make developer's lives easier.
 If you're curious, here's a list of some companies [who use Dart.](https://www.dartlang.org/community/who-uses-dart)

 ### Why React?

-As I mentioned at the start of this article, it's important to thoroughly evaluate all of the different framework options before choosing what's right for your team or company.
+As I mentioned at the start of this document, it's important to thoroughly evaluate all of the different framework options before choosing what's right for your team or company.
 I won't go too in-depth here on React vs. Angular since there are a [variety of articles](https://www.google.com/search?q=react+vs+angular) that dive into specifics, but I will note a couple wins for React:

 - Uni-directional data flow
 - Virtual DOM